FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Introduction

-\textbf{$(d+1)$-plexes} A subset $S\subseteq V(G)$ is called a {\em $(d+1)$-plex} if every vertex $v\in S$ is non-adjacent to at most $d$ other vertices in $S$.
+\textbf{$(d+1)$-plexes}\footnote{Similar result for $(d+1)$-plexes was proved independently and concurrently with the previous version of this paper by Koana, Komusiewicz, and Sommer~\cite{KKS}.
+The results in~\cite{KKS,koana_et_al:LIPIcs:2020:13364} apply more generally to the class of weakly $c$-closed graphs defined in \cite{DBLP:conf/icalp/FoxRSWW18,fox2020finding} (The paper~\cite{KKS} also includes several results showing polynomial-size kernels for various problems in weakly $c$-closed graphs, an important direction that is not pursued here.)} A subset $S\subseteq V(G)$ is called a {\em $(d+1)$-plex} if every vertex $v\in S$ is non-adjacent to at most $d$ other vertices in $S$.
 Equivalently, a subset $S$ is a $(d+1)$-plex if $G[S]$ has co-degree at most $d$.
 Thus, a clique is $1$-plex.
-This a common relaxation of cliques and has been studied in network analysis~\cite{fortunato2010community, seidman1978graph}.
-For each fixed~$d$, we give an FPT algorithm for {\sc Enumerate $(d+1)$-plexes}.
-Such result is impossible in general graphs (assuming P $\neq$ NP) \cite{balasundaram2011clique}.
+This is a common relaxation of cliques used in practice~\cite{fortunato2010community, seidman1978graph}.
+For each fixed~$d$, we give an FPT algorithm for enumerating {$(d+1)$-plexes}.
+In general graphs, an FPT algorithm for finding a largest $(d+1)$-plex is impossible (assuming P $\neq$ NP) \cite{lewis1980node}.

+For the backtracking approach, we show that every maximal $(d+1)$-plex is either a maximal clique, or contains a pair of non-adjacent vertices $(u,v)$ such that the $(d+1)$-plex can be split into two parts -- one part of size at most $2d-2$ consisting of vertices that are non-adjacent to either $u$ or $v$, and the other of size at most $c$ consisting of (a subset of) common neighbors of $u$ and $v$.
+Since the number of pairs of non-adjacent vertices in the given $c$-closed graph is equal to the number of edges in its complement graph, $m$, this gives the maximum number of maximal $(d+1)$-plexes as $O(mn^{2d-2}2^c)$ and the enumeration algorithm follows.